arshadkazmi42/simple-date-validator/README.md

 ```
 // Create Instance of the DateValidator
-var DateValidator = require('./index');
+const DateValidator = require('simple-date-validator');

-// Pass in date and format to be validated and receive a boolean
+// This will return True
 DateValidator.isValidDate("2017-09-27","YYYY-MM-DD");

+// This will return False
+DateValidator.isValidDate("27-09-27","YYYY-MM-DD");
 ```

 ## Contributing Guidelines